 Hands on the Land

 In 2012, the Bureau of Land Management established Salmon as a Hands on the Land site.
 Hands on the Land is a nationwide program that enriches learning with outdoor education opportunities.
-Salmon Valley Stewardship is pleased to be working with the BLM to engage the next generation of stewards.
+Each year, Salmon Valley Stewardship works closely with the BLM, the Salmon School District and other community partners to engage our next generation of stewards.
+Click on the photos to learn more about our activities.